heikestein/heikestein.github.io/index.md

 ## Disclaimer

-If you happen to come across this page in these very early days of its existence, please excuse the crappy layout etc - it's still pretty much being constructed.
+If you happen to come across this page in these very early days of its existence, please note that it's being constructed.
 Yet I made sure the links are all working, so there's that!

 ## About me